 I guess the main point of all this is 2 things:

-- That in both of these panels, the panelists were people who had decently size communities and YouTube channels, obliviously bigger than most of us in the audience, however comparatively small to the large communities on their platforms.
+- In both of these panels, the panelists were people who had decently size communities and YouTube channels, obliviously bigger than most of us in the audience, however comparatively small to the large communities on their platforms.
 That is not to completely knock against them, but if us, as attendees, check your community, following, and if you can’t provide actual insightful information then people will question why you are on this panel.

 - In these types of panels, at least in my opinion and from speaking with plenty of friends and other attendees that go to these types of panels, the majority of people that show up and are present in the audience are there to learn and want something more than basic advice that seems pretty common sense.
-Also lot of us know that most of this work and building involves “luck” so telling the audience there is lot of luck involve devalues not only your panel but what you are bringing to the panel itself.
-Being able to inform your audience on things they can control and sharing preparations that people can take so that when that “luck” presents itself people can take advantage of the opportunity.
+Also, a lot of us know that most of this work and building involves “luck” so telling the audience there is a lot of luck involve devalues not only your panel but what you are bringing to the panel itself.
+Being able to inform your audience about things they can control and sharing preparations that people can take so that when that “luck” presents itself people can take advantage of the opportunity.

 I don’t want to completely dismiss what happened in these two panels and say they are complete failures because I am sure there might have been someone out there in the audience that actually did enjoy these and felt they learned something.
-I just wanted to share that if you are a panelist or thinking of ever being a panelist for any type of convention that while there are types of panels you can just wing it, if you are talking about building anything then please be prepared and know your stuff.
+I just wanted to share that if you are a panelist or thinking of ever being a panelist for any type of convention that while there are types of panels you can just wing it if you are talking about building anything then please be prepared and know your stuff.
 You can’t always just throw up the hey look at me and expect everyone to buy into it.
 I am sure this is just common advice or least I feel it should be, as a person who has had to present at conferences before, when giving a panel, presentations you should not just know everything about what you are presenting, but things that may even relate to what you are presenting as you never know what someone may ask in the Q&A or where conversation may end up.

 Thank you for making it all the way through this post.
-The very last thing I leave you with from the panels and PAX East is: Pascal’s Wager.
+The very last thing I leave you with from the panels and PAX East is Pascal’s Wager.
 In a lot of the panels about building communities and getting started in monetizing your stream, cosplay, and content, just try it.
 If it’s a no, it’s a no. But you won’t know if you don’t try first, and you’ll lose nothing if it’s a no. Create things!